chrishein/google_translate/README.md

     @gt.translate('A longer sentence that won't likely be repeated', { :cache => false })

 See Google Translate API v2 for details about parameters, including [supported language codes](http://code.google.com/apis/language/translate/v2/using_rest.html#language-params).

+Note: Google::Translator can still be used instead of Google::Translate for backwards compatibility

 ## Contributing